Video out now

 Throughout 2020, talker headed up to collaborator Dan Sadin's Ojai studio to work on her next record, "In Awe of Insignificance".
 The 8-song EP released on March 25th, 2022 and includes the singles "Sad Chick" "Summerlin", "Don't Want You To Love Me", and "My Meds".
 "Summerlin" reached #1 on KROQ Locals Only, and was featured on Apple Music's "New in Alternative" & "New in Rock" playlists, TIDAL's "Rising: Indie Rock" playlist, and several Amazon Music playlists.

 "In Awe of Insignificance" is not only a musical body of work, but a visual universe as well.
-Every single has a video produced by talker, including "For the Sake of It", a new video released with the EP.
+Every single has a video produced by talker, including "IRL", the latest video.
 Each video sees talker diving further into the landscape of each song and creating a world for listeners & viewers to immerse themselves in.

-Along with the new EP, Spring 2022 will see talker release a new remix from Bartees Strange, and be a featured cast member in the Netflix film "Purple Hearts", playing herself as a keyboardist alongside Sofia Carson, Nicholas Galitzine, and Kat Cunning.
+Along with the new EP, 2022 has seen talker as a featured cast member in the Netflix film "Purple Hearts", playing herself as a keyboardist alongside Sofia Carson, Nicholas Galitzine, and Kat Cunning.
+The film is one of the top 10 most successful Netflix movies of all time.